Effective from 10th January 2022

 Raw Data means any information or data relating to Respondents supplied by Customer, but excluding Respondent Data;

-Respondent Data means information or personal information (as that term is defined in the Data Protection Legislation provided by a Respondent in the course of responding at an Event;
+Respondent Data means information or personal data (as that term is defined in the Data Protection Legislation) provided by a Respondent in the course of responding at an Event;

-Term means has the meaning given to it in the Order Form.
+Term has the meaning given to it in the Order Form.

 (a) where Customer requires Services only from Lumi, the provisions of this Agreement relating to Equipment shall not apply to the extent that such provisions relate to Equipment (but shall apply to the extent that such provisions relate to Services; and